Find 15 ways to spend your time in the great outdoors!

 Who doesn't love to enjoy their favorite ice cream while simultaneously enjoying a nice day outside?
 They go hand-in-hand.
-Butler County is full of local creamy whips with dozens of flavors, toppings and crazy combinations.
+Butler County is full of local creamy whips with dozens of flavors, toppings and wild combinations.
 Take your family to The Cone, Flub's, The Dip, or Spring Street Treats and then take a stroll or just sit outside... but don't let it melt!

 There's no better way to celebrate a sunny warm day than to go kayaking!
 Floating down the Great Miami River in Butler County is a must every Summer.
 Head over to BAABs kayak rental to get all set up, and don't forget to grab a bite at their bistro too.

 Horseback riding through scenic paths in Oxford Ohio sounds like the perfect day in the outdoors.
 Nation Road Horse Rental offers four different guided trail rides catered to all experience levels!
 It's a great way to get active, hangout with some awesome animals and maybe do something you've never done before.